SyncBAND/Orchards/README.md

 The workflow script assumes the server/cloud environment is setup already.
 That to say, docker is installed and the web server is configured.
 We can automate the process by using a configuration management tool which is left for you to do :) (I like using Ansible)

+## Testing

+Create a file called `.env` in the root folder of the project (same level as manage.py file) and add the following

+    API_TOKEN = XXXXXXXXXXX
+    ORCHARD_ID = 5

+> Replace XXXXXXXX with a valid API_TOKEN and ORCHARD_ID with an orchard id the token has access to

+    python manage.py test